 If spelling and grammar are poor then chances are the message wasn’t sent from a reputable source or company.

-If you happen to click the website, check the URL to ensure it looks correct.
-And always look for the little lock icon at the very left of the URL bar.
-Or just go to the real website through a search engine instead of an email link.
+Always look for the little lock icon at the very left of the URL bar.
+The safest option is to go to the real website through a search engine instead of an email link.
 For example, if the company is claiming to be your financial institution, don’t log in through the link provided in the email.
 Go to the official website to log in—just in case.